meltyourface/blank/posts/Monsters/Occult-Bestiary-Entities-of-Terror-Salvation/index.md

 ## The Dark Compendium: Sinister Beings of the Occult Realms

-Introduction: The Dark Compendium serves as a comprehensive guide to the monstrous entities that have haunted humanity's nightmares since time immemorial.
+**Introduction**: The Dark Compendium serves as a comprehensive guide to the monstrous entities that have haunted humanity's nightmares since time immemorial.
 Contained within these pages are chilling accounts, vivid illustrations, and hidden secrets of various creatures that lurk in the deepest shadows.

 1. The Tormenting Shade

-Classification: Ethereal Apparition
+**Classification**: Ethereal Apparition
 Abilities: Soul Drain, Insidious Infiltration, Psychic Torture
 Weaknesses: Purifying Light, Exorcisms, Sacred Incantations
 Habitat: Places of great suffering and despair